josephgardner/tripl/README.md

 ## 1. Introduction

-This document specifies **Tripl**, a DSL for expressing RDF triples with an emphasis on simplicity and readability.
-The DSL is designed to make it easier to define resources and their relationships without the verbosity of full URI paths in the triples.
-It includes a method to map short names for predicates to full URIs using a customizable configuration file located at a `.well-known` path, making the system both flexible and extensible.
+This document specifies Tripl, a DSL for expressing RDF triples with an emphasis on simplicity and readability.
+It aims to make defining resources and their relationships easier, without the need to focus on full URI paths in the triples.
+The language allows short names for predicates to be mapped to their full URIs, keeping it concise and accessible while ensuring flexibility and extensibility.
+This approach makes working with RDF data more intuitive and user-friendly.

-**Tripl** is ideal for use cases such as knowledge representation, linked data, and semantic web applications where a human-readable abstraction of RDF data is needed.
+**Tripl** is ideal for use cases such as knowledge representation and linked data where a human-readable abstraction of RDF data is desirable.

 ---